Valter4o/Mandarinka/README.md

 ## Acknowledgments

-* To Iliq Idakiev and Kiril Kirilov, who helped a lot.
+* To Iliq Idakiev, who helped a lot.